samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 Within patient/clinical characteristics, the five most influential features were:

-1. Stroke type (infarction vs. haemorrhage): Use of thrombolysis depended on it being an infarction (clot).
+1. *Stroke type (infarction vs. haemorrhage)*: Use of thrombolysis depended on it being an infarction (clot).
-2. Stroke severity (NIHSS) on arrival: Predicted probability of using thrombolysis was low at low NIHSS, rose with increasing NIHSS with a plateau at about NIHSS of 10-20, and then reduced with higher NIHSS.
+2. *Stroke severity (NIHSS) on arrival*: Predicted probability of using thrombolysis was low at low NIHSS, rose with increasing NIHSS with a plateau at about NIHSS of 10-20, and then reduced with higher NIHSS.
-3. Disability level (Rankin) before stroke: Predicted probability of using thrombolysis reduced with increasing disability before stroke.
+3. *Disability level (Rankin) before stroke*: Predicted probability of using thrombolysis reduced with increasing disability before stroke.
-4. AF-Anticoagulant: Patients on anticoagulation therapy for atrial fibrillation had lower predicted probability of receiving thrombolysis.
+4. *AF-Anticoagulant*: Patients on anticoagulation therapy for atrial fibrillation had lower predicted probability of receiving thrombolysis.
-5. Best language: Those patients who's stroke had affected their speech and comprehension less had lower predicted probability of receiving thrombolysis.
+5. *Best language*: Those patients who's stroke had affected their speech and comprehension less had lower predicted probability of receiving thrombolysis.

 ## Conclusions